Naksh-Rathore/opengl-wrapper/README.md

 ## Overview

-A simple repo designed to help you get started on OpenGL.
-It uses Visual Studio Code, Windows 11 and x64-based processor.
-The file paths are according to my computer, so I recommend changing them to your own.
+A custom OpenGL wrapper made to help me and others code faster.
+It uses OOP and modern C++ to have a smooth experience writing OpenGL code for games, simulations, and more!

 ## Getting Started